We Dem Boyz: Remixes

 release his own Remix "Où est Rohff?".
 On June 19, 2015 Rapper Plies released his own version of the Track titled "We Dem Boyz P-mix" which actually featured the rapper.

 Usage in media

 The song was featured on the television shows Selfie, Black-ish, Empire, Ballers, Hawaii Five-O, The Mindy Project and Superstore.
 It was also featured in the 2015 film Southpaw.
-This song faced strong resurgence in late 2016, where YouTube's successful content creator EWNetwork falsely leaked the Nintendo Switch while exclaiming "JOY CON BOYZ".
+This song faced strong resurgence in late 2016, where YouTube's successful content creator Etika falsely leaked the Nintendo Switch while exclaiming "JOY CON BOYZ".
 He has since made multiple references to this incident, connecting it to this song.
 It has then spawned types of merchandise related to this event and song, and a new online meme.
 The song is featured in video games WWE 2K15 and NBA 2K16.

-The Dallas Cowboys often use the song for promotional purposes.
+The Dallas Cowboys often use the song for promotional purposes, as well as after big plays during home games.

 Awards and nominations

 Commercial performance

 The song only achieved moderate commercial success and failed to outperform the lead singles from Khalifa's previous albums: in the United States, Rolling Papers' lead single "Black and Yellow" peaked at number one and was certified triple Platinum, while O.N.I.F.C.'s "Work Hard, Play Hard" peaked at number 17 and was certified double platinum by the Recording Industry Association of America (RIAA).